Bengali Hindu wedding: Bhat kapor

 The Bhat kapor ritual is a significant tradition in Bengali weddings, performed the day after the ceremony.
-This ritual symbolizes the groom’s commitment to caring for his bride by ensuring her well-being, including food, clothing, and overall support.
-As part of the tradition, the groom presents his bride with a saree, sindur, and other essentials of a married woman, along with a plate of traditional Bengali cuisine.
+This ritual symbolises the groom's commitment to caring for his bride by ensuring her well-being, including food, clothing, and overall support.
+As part of the tradition, the groom presents his bride with a saree, sindoor, and other essentials for a married woman, along with a plate of traditional Bengali cuisine.

 Bou Bhat

-On the evening of the Bou-Bhat ritual, the groom's family hosts a reception to introduce the new bride to their relatives, friends, and neighbors.
+On the evening of the Bou Bhat ritual, the groom's family hosts a reception to introduce the new bride to their relatives, friends, and neighbours.
 Guests arrive, present gifts to the bride, and enjoy a meal.
-The bride’s family is honored as the special guests of the occasion and arrives together in a procession known as Kone-Jatri or the bridal party.
-The bridal party brings a list of items for the bride, groom, and the groom’s family, known as Phul-Sajjar-Tatwa.
-This list includes dhotis for the elder male members, sarees for the elderly female members, food, fruits, sweets, and cosmetics such as powder, perfume, lac dye, vermilion, and flower ornaments.
+The bride's family is honoured as the special guests of the occasion and arrives together in a procession known as Kone Jatri or the bridal party.
+The bridal party brings a list of items for the bride, groom, and the groom's family, known as Phul Sajjar Tatwa.
+This list includes dhotis for the elder male members, sarees for the elder female members, food, fruits, sweets, and cosmetics such as powder, perfume, lac dye, vermilion, and floral ornaments.
 After the guests depart, the bride and groom share a meal with the groom's family.